tiendat104/Image-classification-custom-dataset/README.md

 Simply run the file "train.py" inside the folder "keras_model".

-Then,the trained model will be saved inside the folder "keras_model/checkpoint" and the history plot will be saved in folder "keras_model/logs".
+After training completed, the trained model will be saved inside the folder "keras_model/checkpoint" and the history plot will be saved in folder "keras_model/logs".
-For example, if there are already two folders "keras_model/checkpoint/1" and "keras_model/logs/1" before training, then after training model, the program will create two new folders "keras_model/checkpoint/2" and "keras_model/logs/2" and finally weights and logs will be saved into these two folders.
+For example, if there are already two folders "keras_model/checkpoint/1" and "keras_model/logs/1" before training, then after training model, the program will create two new folders "keras_model/checkpoint/2" and "keras_model/logs/2" and finally, new weights and logs will be saved into these two folders.

 - To test: